Blued Trees Symphony Painting Project ~ Wednesday, July 19

 A bill moving in Congress called the North American Security and Infrastructure Act, commonly referred to as S2012 will greatly expand fracking, fast track pipelines and LNG ports, and expand access to both tribal lands and national parks by fracking infrastructure.
 Needless to say with all these provisions climate change will be exponentially exacerbated.
 The implications of this massive 792 page bill has not been properly assessed by lawmakers and there has been little public awareness about its imminent adverse impacts.
 Even with a lame duck Congress this bill could move very quickly within the next two weeks, so it is imperative that we make our opposition known and felt immediately.
 Any group fighting any type of fracked oil or gas infrastructure will face even greater challenges if this bill becomes law.

 Support Clean Water in Your Community with Kroger Rewards

 Kroger Community Rewards donates to your designated non-profit organizations with 5% of your purchase amount.
 This does not affect the fuel points that you earn on your Kroger card or cost you anything extra.
 For more information visit Kroger Community Rewards

 Sign up for a Kroger Plus card and then sign up for the Community Rewards program, naming Greenbrier River Watershed Association as the organization you want contributions to go to.
 This must be renewed once a year for Kroger to continue making these contributions.

 - b) Go to Kroger.com and click on “Register” and fill out the information and click “Create Account.”
 Next, add a Plus Card by clicking on “Get a Digital Plus Card online today,” fill in your name, and enter your ten-digit phone number where it says “Alt ID”, and click “Save.”

 CLOSED We became aware of the intention of the US Fish And Wildlife Service to consider issuing a “mass permit” for nine companies looking to build pipelines across our neighborhoods.
 We think this might be a very bad idea.
 When we hear “streamlining” we think that means “Look out, communities!”
-Comment submission: Comments accepted only if received or postmarked on or before December 27, 2016.__________________________________________________________________________ Huge Thanks to everyone who commented on this!
-Comment to FERC on Environmental Impacts
+Comment submission: Comments accepted only if received or postmarked on or before December 27, 2016.

 The public has an opportunity to comment on the Draft Environmental Impact Study until December 22, 2016.
 CLOSED